MicrosoftDocs/patterns-practices/patterns-practices/reference/delegatecommandbase-constructor-mspp-commands.md

 <tbody>
 <tr class="odd">
 <td>DelegateCommandBase(Action<(Of <(Object>)>), Func<(Of <(Object, Boolean>)>))</td>
-<td>Creates a new instance of a <a href="delegatecommandbase-class-mspp-commands">DelegateCommandBase,</a> specifying both the execute action and the can execute function.</td>
+<td>Creates a new instance of a [DelegateCommandBase,](/patterns-practices/reference/delegatecommandbase-class-mspp-commands) specifying both the execute action and the can execute function.</td>
 </tr>
 <tr class="even">
 <td>DelegateCommandBase(Func<(Of <(Object, Task>)>), Func<(Of <(Object, Boolean>)>))</td>
-<td>Creates a new instance of a <a href="delegatecommandbase-class-mspp-commands">DelegateCommandBase,</a> specifying both the Execute action as an awaitable Task and the CanExecute function.</td>
+<td>Creates a new instance of a [DelegateCommandBase,](/patterns-practices/reference/delegatecommandbase-class-mspp-commands) specifying both the Execute action as an awaitable Task and the CanExecute function.</td>

 <td>![Protected method}(/images/protect-method.gif)</td>
 <td><a href="https://msdn.microsoft.com/library/microsoft.practices.prism.commands.delegatecommandbase.">DelegateCommandBase(Action&lt;(Of &lt;(Object&gt;)&gt;), Func&lt;(Of &lt;(Object, Boolean&gt;)&gt;))</a></td>